waldirio/watch_my_sat/README.md

 setenforce 0
 sed -i 's/^SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config
 ```
 Note.
-At this moment, will be necessary switch SELINUX to permissive.
+At this moment, will be necessary to change SELINUX to permissive.

 - Let's create the Monitoring user
 ```